 - Reduces lines of code: Ternary helps to make the code shorter by eliminating the need for the number of lines of if-else code in simple logic.

-Disadvantages of the Ternary Operator in C++
+Drawbacks and Limitations of Ternary Operators in C++

 - Nested ternary operators make code harder to read and understand due to multiple chains.